At a Glance: Best Handguns for Women

 Like the Sig P365, the Ruger Security-9 is essentially a full-size service-style pistol in a compact package.
 It features the same magazine capacity as a Glock 19 in a smaller shell, allowing you to pack a police-grade punch without the extra weight.
 Speaking of weight, the Ruger Security-9 weighs just 23.7 ounces—one ounce lighter than the Glock 19.

 As a semi-automatic hammerless pistol, the Ruger Security-9 is a double-action-only pistol.
-That means there’s no hammer to pull back.
+With this you have a smooth trigger pull with That means there’s no hammer to pull back.
 It’s heavier than the Sig P365, but some shooters argue that it’s easier to shoot a heavier pistol more accurately.
 It has a polymer frame, which reduces weight while retaining strength in key areas.
 That also means it’s easy to clean, and it has fewer parts to oil and polish.

 The Ruger Security-9 is worth considering if you’re looking for a compact 9mm pistol with enough firepower to rival Glocks and other full-size handguns.
 It’s an excellent home-defense gun, and it features a lower rail for mounting flashlights, lasers, and other accessories.
 This model comes with two steel 15-round magazines.
 This handgun’s high capacity and compact profile make it one of the best handguns for women who want hefty firepower.